uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 Table: **U-Net Hyperparameters**
 {#tbl:Hyperparameter}

-We also put forward a hypothesis for crack segmentation: *MaxPooling2D works well on the shallow crack but may fail on the deep crack, while AveragePooling works well on the deep crack but might miss the shallow crack.*
+We also put forward a hypothesis for crack segmentation: *MaxPooling2D works well for thin cracks but may fail for thick cracks, while AveragePooling plays a reverse role.*

 ## Conclusion

+In traditional CNN-based image crack-detection, people aim to train a network to tell a figure with or without cracks with simply two labels.
+However, how exactly such a network learns to recognize cracks is hard to measure.
+In this project, we reproduced CNN labeling images with or without cracks and modified and improved U-Net's ability to segment cracks.
+Results from U-Net tell much more about the location, shape, and length of cracks than mere labeling from CNN.
+We also tried to solve several potential issues in U-Net, including recognizing concentrated dark areas as cracks and performing badly on rough surface images.
+In practice, we also found that:

+1. The model should not have extremely low loss to avoid overfitting.
+2. MaxPooling2D works better for thin cracks, while AveragePooling works better for thick cracks.

 ## Reproducible Work

-We also provide the network codes, pre-trained models, and datasets for reproducible work under the ‘content.reproducible’ folder.
+The network codes, pre-trained models, and datasets for reproducible work are provided in the ‘content.reproducible’ folder.

 ## Reference